These are the results of giving the state the power to determine who deserves death.

 –Anthony Ray Hinton.

 “Incarceration Reform” Spring Lecture, hosted by the Pittsburgh Theological Seminary, in Pittsburgh, PA.
 March 15, 2019.

 Rehumanize International adheres to the belief that the right to life is inalienable.
 All human beings deserve the right to life by virtue of their humanity, which is intrinsic and unchanging.
 No extrinsic quality, such as guilt, can be used to revoke that right.

 After all, guilt and moral culpability are on a spectrum.
 On one end, you have the child in the womb or a newborn infant — someone perfectly innocent of any wrongdoing.
-On the other end, you have serial killers and dictators who have caused the deaths of millions.
+On the other end, you have serial killers and imperialists who have caused the deaths of millions.
 The majority of humanity falls somewhere in the middle.

 In order to justify capital punishment, a line would have to be drawn somewhere along this spectrum to decide which human beings are guilty enough to deserve death.

 Can we trust whoever is currently in power to draw that line?
 Should the government get to choose who lives and who dies?